 ⇒ A = 32.5 in2

-Example 2: Find the area of the right-angled triangle with a base of 7cm and a height of 8cm.
+Example 2: Find the area of a right-angled triangle with a base of 7cm and a height of 8cm.

 A = (½) × b × h sq.units